|Author:||Charette and Beaudette, 2018|

 Table des matières

-The Navvaataaq Suite, introduced by Charette and Beaudette (2018), includes orthopyroxene felsic intrusive rocks that intrude into foliated to gneissic banded granulitic rocks of the Narsajuaq Arc.
-The unit name originates from Navvaataaq Lake, which is located near the largest intrusion of opdalite and enderbite within the arc (NTS sheets 35K05 and 35K06).
-Previously, lithologies of this suite were assigned to unit pPNAR1 of the Older plutonic suite and unit pPNAR4 of the Younger plutonic suite described by St-Onge and Lucas (1992) and St-Onge et al. (1992).
+The Navvaataaq Suite, introduced by Charette and Beaudette (2018), includes orthopyroxene felsic intrusive rocks that intrude into foliated to gneissic banded granulitic rocks of the Narsajuaq Domain.
+The unit name originates from Navvaataaq Lake, which is located near the largest intrusion of opdalite and enderbite within the domain (NTS sheets 35K05 and 35K06).
+Previously, lithologies of this suite were assigned to unit pPNAR1 of the Older plutonic suite and unit pPNAR4 of the younger plutonic suite described by St-Onge and Lucas (1992) and St-Onge et al. (1992).

-Opdalite and enderbite of the Navvaataaq Suite occur in the central-west and northwest portion of the Narsajuaq Arc as subconformable, folded intrusions within the foliated to gneissic granulitic rocks of the Pingasualuit Complex (pPpgs) and the Siurartuuq Suite (pPsir) or as large kilometric masses containing several klippes of these lithologies.
+Opdalite and enderbite of the Navvaataaq Suite occur in the central-west and northwest portion of the Narsajuaq Domain as subconformable, folded intrusions within the foliated to gneissic granulitic rocks of the Pingasualuit Complex (nApgs) and the Siurartuuq Suite (nAsir) or as large kilometric masses containing several klippes of these lithologies.

-Intrusive rocks of the pPnav1 unit usually occur as intrusions forming conformable to subconformable, regular decimetric to metric horizons in hypersthene quartz diorite and hypersthene diorite of the Pingasualuit Complex 1 (pPpgs1) unit.
+Intrusive rocks of unit nAnav1 usually occur as intrusions forming conformable to subconformable, regular decimetric to metric layers in hypersthene quartz diorite and hypersthene diorite unit of the Pingasualuit Complex (nApgs1).
 In the larger intrusion masses associated with the Navvaataaq Suite, lithologies of this complex are present in variably assimilated enclaves.
-Also, enderbite and opdalite of the pPnav1 unit are in sharp to diffuse contact and cut granoblastic potassic rocks of the Siurartuuq Suite (pPsir1).
+Also, enderbite and opdalite of unit nAnav1 are in sharp to diffuse contact and cut granoblastic potassic rocks of the Siurartuuq Suite (nAsir1).
 Field observations indicate that the Navvaataaq Suite is late with respect to granoblastic charnockite.

 Does not apply.